Haydeni0/pi-humidity/ideas.md

 - ```app.run_server(..., threaded=True)``` threaded?
 - dhtplotter at the moment just appends data to the figure.
 If the program runs for an extended period of time, will this get too big?
   - Reset figure?
+- Use C for the logger for higher performance, lightweight container
+  - Container built just for logging
+  - Still keep the python one though as backup

 ### Use timescaledb features